 Our recent trip to Tasmania was…well…UNFORGETTABLE!
-Between the rolling pastures peppered with farm animals, rugged remote wilderness, lush green rainforests, vibrant cities, and exciting arts and food scene, Tasmania really does have all the ingredients for a perfect trip.
-The travel experts (the folks at Lonely Planet) agree, naming it one of the Best in Travel Regions for 2015, yet for some reason, international travelers and local Australians often forego this island state.
+Between the rolling pastures peppered with farm animals, rugged, remote wilderness, lush green rainforests, vibrant cities, and exciting arts and food scene, Tasmania really does have all the ingredients for a perfect trip.
+The travel experts (the folks at Lonely Planet) agree, naming it one of the Best in Travel Regions for 2015, yet for some reason, international travellers and local Australians often forgo this island state.

 Infatuated by the stunning images of Tassie’s natural beauty, mesmerized by the stories of the great hikes, and enchanted by the sunsets over Tasmania’s coastline, we decided to take advantage of Easter holidays and spend some time exploring Tasmania attractions.
 We discovered so much more than we ever bargained for.
-There were lots of places to visit in Tasmania recommended by locals, experienced travelers, explorers, and wanderers.
+There were lots of places to visit in Tasmania recommended by locals, experienced travellers, explorers, and wanderers.

 1. Cataract Gorge, Launceston

 The Gorge is an urban oasis for “Launie” residents.
 It is a perfect place for a swim or a weekend picnic with the family or friends, offering a beautiful backdrop of stunning cliffs looking down onto South Esk River.
 A leisurely walk around the First Basin of the Gorge and the river took us approximately 2-3 hours.

 The blue skies and sunny weather made it feel like one of the best things to do in Tasmania while spending an afternoon in Launceston!

 2. Walls Of Jerusalem National Park

 Our 2-day hike through the Walls of Jerusalem National Park started with an excruciating 4-hour steep climb into the heart of Tasmania’s wilderness.
-The Walls of Jerusalem are not accessible by car and does not offer many facilities for casual hikers, so getting into the park required some serious well-equipped bush walking.
-It was cold, rainy and our 20kg (44 pounds) backpacks with overnight gear and supplies were killing our backs.
+The Walls of Jerusalem are not accessible by car and do not offer many facilities for casual hikers, so getting into the park requires some serious, well-equipped bushwalking.
+It was cold and rainy, and our 20kg (44 pounds) backpacks with overnight gear and supplies were killing our backs.
 It was the first time we were faced with the harsh Tasmanian conditions.